chandharlabs/yesdr-standard/docs/index.md

 - **Community‑Driven Framework:** Built as a collaborative, open‑source project with an extensible architecture and contributor‑friendly design.

 - **Interoperability Ready**: Designed to integrate with existing tools such as **OpenAirInterface, Free5GC, Open5GS, UERANSIM**, and potential **ORAN‑based components**, bridging experimentation with real‑world 5G/6G deployments.

+---

+## Site Overview

+- **System Architecture:** A structured view of the [YESDR end-to-end architecture](architecture.md), including functional descriptions of the system components.

+- **Technical Specifications (TS):** The [YESDR technical specification](standards/ts-00-001-overall.md) documents defining system architecture, interfaces, protocols, and functional behavior across the RAN, Core Network, and Spectrum Management domains.

+- **Consortium, Groups and Governance:** Information about the [YESDR Consortium](consortium/overview.md), including its organizational structure, technical [groups](consortium/groups/index.md), and the [governance model](consortium/governance.md) under which the standard is developed and maintained.

+- **Membership and Policies:** Details on [consortium membership](consortium/membership.md) categories, application procedures, and the [policies](consortium/policies.md) that govern participation, contributions, intellectual property, and standard development processe.

+- **Timeline and Roadmap:** [Milestones](history/timeline.md), current status, and the [planned evolution](roadmap.md) of the YESDR standard.

+- **Implementations & Tools:** Reference [implementations](implementations/protocol-tools.md), protocol tooling, and validation resources, including Wireshark dissectors for YACP and YSMP, example PCAP files, and supporting utilities for experimentation and protocol analysis.